KooperL/marketo-developer.en/help/javascript-api/forms-api-reference.md

     </tr>
     <tr valign="top">
       <td>.whenReady(callback)</td>
-      <td>Adds a callback that will be called exactly once for each form on the page that becomes "ready".
+      <td>Adds a callback that is called exactly once for each form on the page that becomes "ready".
 Readiness means that the form exists, has been initially rendered and had its initial callbacks called.
-If there is already a form that is ready at the time this function is called, the passed callback will be called immediately.</td>
+If there is already a form that is ready at the time this function is called, the passed callback is called immediately.</td>
       <td>callback(Function) - The callback is passed a single argument, a form object.</td>
       <td>MktoForms2 Object</td>
     </tr>
     <tr valign="top">
       <td>.onFormRender(callback)</td>
-      <td>Adds a callback that will be called every time any form on the page renders.
+      <td>Adds a callback that is called every time any form on the page renders.
 Forms are rendered when initially created, then again every time that visibility rules alter the structure of the form.</td>
-      <td>callback (Function) - The callback will be passed a single argument, the form object of the form that was rendered.</td>
+      <td>callback (Function) - The callback is passed a single argument, the form object of the form that was rendered.</td>
       <td>MktoForms2 Object</td>
     </tr>
     <tr valign="top">
       <td>.whenRendered(callback)</td>
-      <td>Like onFormRender, this adds a callback that will be called every time a form is rendered.
-Additionally, this will also call the callback immediately for all forms that have already been rendered.</td>
+      <td>Like onFormRender, this adds a callback that is called every time a form is rendered.
+Additionally, this also calls the callback immediately for all forms that have already been rendered.</td>
-      <td>callback(Function) - The callback will be passed a single argument, the form object of the rendered form.</td>
+      <td>callback(Function) - The callback is passed a single argument, the form object of the rendered form.</td>
       <td></td>
     </tr>
 </table>